2011 IIHF World U18 Championship Division III

 The 2011 IIHF World U18 Championship Division III was an international under-18 ice hockey competition organised by the International Ice Hockey Federation.
 Both Division III tournaments made up the fourth level of the IIHF World U18 Championships.
 The Group A tournament was played in Taipei, Taiwan, and the Group B tournament was played in Mexico City, Mexico.
 Australia and Iceland won the Group A and B tournaments respectively and gained promotion to the Division II of the 2012 IIHF World U18 Championships.

 Group A

 The Group A tournament was played in Taipei, Taiwan, from 11 to 17 April 2011.
+Prior to the start of the tournament, the Mongolian national team announced they would withdraw, citing financial reasons.
+Group A played a round-robin schedule followed by a classification round.

-Group Standings
+Group standings

 Results

-All times local (CST/UTC+8).
+All times are local (Taipei Time/UTC+8).